How to Take Tylenol

 Approximately 30 to 50% of hospitalizations related to acetaminophen stem from an unintentional overdose.
 Acetaminophen toxicity is also a common cause of acute liver failure in children and adolescents.

-The key to reducing the risk of liver damage is making sure you’re aware of all sources of acetaminophen you’re taking, making sure your total dose is below the 3,000 mg daily limit.
+One of the keys to reducing the risk of liver damage is making sure you’re aware of all sources of acetaminophen you’re taking and making sure your total dose is below the 3,000 mg daily limit.
 Additionally, alcohol exacerbates liver complications.
 If a healthy liver is already compromised because of infection, alcohol abuse or other illness, a person may be more susceptible to acetaminophen toxicity after an overdose.

 Initial symptoms of acetaminophen overdose can take between 12 and 24 hours to appear.
 Then the following symptoms may appear: